 Writer and Research Fellow

 Esther Rutter is a non-fiction author from Suffolk who is now based in Scotland.
-Before becoming a freelance writer, she worked in arts education at the Wordsworth Trust, the Robert Burns Birthplace Museum, and UNESCO City of Literature Trust in Edinburgh, and currently holds a Research Fellowship at the University of St Andrews.
+Before becoming a freelance writer, she worked at the Wordsworth Trust, the Robert Burns Birthplace Museum, and UNESCO City of Literature Trust in Edinburgh.
+She currently holds an Honorary Research Fellowship at the University of St Andrews (2021-25).

-Esther’s first book, This Golden Fleece: A Journey Through Britain’s Knitted History (Granta, 2019), traces the social and cultural history of the art of knitting, won a Society of Authors' Roger Deakin Award and is for sale here.
-Her second book, All Before Me: A Search for Belonging in Wordsworth’s Lake District (Granta, 2024), explores the importance of creativity and community and is for sale here.
+Esther’s first book, This Golden Fleece: A Journey Through Britain’s Knitted History (Granta, 2019), traces the social and cultural history of the art of knitting, won a Society of Authors' Roger Deakin Award and a five-figure research grant from Creative Scotland.
+Her second book, All Before Me: A Search for Belonging in Wordsworth’s Lake District (Granta, 2024), explores the importance of creativity and community and was the subject of the BBC World Service’s Outlook programme in March 2024.

 Esther appears regularly on national radio, including BBC Radio 4 Woman’s Hour and All In The Mind and Radio 3 Free Thinking programmes.
 She also writes for publications including Vogue, The Herald, Granta Magazine, Countryfile, and The Irish Times.
 She is a popular speaker who has appeared at festivals across Britain, including Edinburgh International Book Festival, Cambridge Literary Festival, and York Festival of Ideas.

-Esther also works as a scriptwriter, most recently with acclaimed filmmaker Alex Ingle, and you can see some examples of their work here: Atlas Film.
+Esther also works as a scriptwriter, most recently with acclaimed filmmaker Alex Ingle.
+You can see some examples of their work here: Atlas Film.

 Publications